Last updated on July 12th, 2022 at 02:42 pm

 When we name things near to us, we give ourselves a handle to hold onto and a way to address the object of our attention.
 Imagine if you didn’t give your children their own names; or if, like George Forman, you had 27 sons (I’m exaggerating) and named them all George (I’m not exaggerating about that part).
-How would you establish intimacy if you couldn’t call them each by his or her own unique name?
+How would you establish intimacy if you couldn’t call them each by their own unique name?

 So, in the first 10 months of 2011, I have pretty much named my disaster: I am not good with money.
 Or at least, historically I haven’t been good with money.
-To be able to say that out loud to you, Dreamers, has in a way both freed me from the tyranny of it, and married me to my desire to get control, for once and for all.
+To be able to say that out loud to you has in a way both freed me from the tyranny of it, and married me to my desire to get control, for once and for all.

 But it’s not enough, just naming the dream.
 If I’d named my two boys at their births and then left them to raise themselves, where would they be now?
 They’d be named, but that’s about it.
 It’s good for a start, but not enough for the long run.

-Which brings us to today, just a few short months from my one-year anniversary.
+This brings us to today, just a few short months from my one-year anniversary.
 Time to think about setting a new goal.
 I could switch dreams entirely – there are so many to pursue in life – but I think it’s way too soon for that.